ku-dml/mol-infer/HPS/Module_2/Constructing_Prediction_Functions/README.md

 python SINGLE_eval.py DATASET_desc_norm.csv DATASET_values.txt -learning_method (...)
 ```

-Basically the inputs should be the same as the ones used for the preliminary experiment, except:
+Basically the inputs are the same as the ones used for the preliminary experiment, except:
 - -learning_method (...): the learning method **AND** the corresponding parameters obtained in the preliminary experiment (see the example below).

 A sample usage: